Thursday, April 30th 2009

 The design challenges were considerable – the room was very long with only one wall available for cabinetry.
 There was a barrel vaulted ceiling that ran the length of the room, with a set of stairs, a large window seat and an entry door on the other wall.

-The architects plan included one large island, and seemed all the appliances and the sink were to go in that space.
-After meeting with the clients and discussing their needs, we decided to put the cook top on the wall, and divide the large island in to two islands to allow for ease of passage between each island.
+The architect’s plan included one large island and seemed all the appliances and the sink were to go in that space.
+After meeting with the clients and discussing their needs, we decided to put the cooktop on the wall, and divide the large island into two islands to allow for ease of passage between each island.

 One island was designed for clean up and houses the main sink.
 On the back of that island is a table height counter with chairs for casual dining.
 The other island was designed for baking with a lower countertop and a small prep sink.
 The opposite side of this island has a shallow 42” raised counter to allow guests (or the homeowner) to place drinks and talk while keeping them out of the cook’s way!